swevans/thread.js/README.md

 </p>
 <br/>
 An Example:<br/>
 Let's say you have four threads; A, B, C, and D. You then create a 5th thread E. The thread code in A, B, C, and D all rely on E to finish, however E will never be able to start because A, B, C, and D are using all available workers.
 This is thread lock.
 You should first try to remove this dependancy.
 If you can't, then your only option is to increase max workers with threadjs.maxWorkers (be careful with this and don't go over 16!).
-See the [Max Workers](#maxWorkers) section above.
+See the <a href="#maxWorkers">Max Workers</a> section above.
 <br/>